Alexander L'Estrange: Songs

-Alexander L'Estrange's output as a songwriter includes three settings for solo voice and piano of poems by Shelley, Tennyson and Byron entitled Love's philosophy: She walks in beauty, Now sleeps the crimson petal and Love's philosophy are on the ABRSM singing syllabus.
+L'Estrange's output as a songwriter includes three settings for solo voice and piano of poems by Shelley, Tennyson and Byron entitled Love's philosophy: She walks in beauty, Now sleeps the crimson petal and Love's philosophy are on the ABRSM singing syllabus.
 He has also written a one-woman musical, in collaboration with author Michelle Magorian, called Hello life! and several jazz originals recorded on the album New things to say by his jazz ensemble L'Estranges in the Night.

 Arrangements

-Alexander L'Estrange is consultant editor and chief arranger for the Choral Basics series, published by Faber Music.
-His arrangements for vocal ensembles including The Swingle Singers, The King's Singers, amarcord, Voces8 and Tenebrae are highly acclaimed.
+L'Estrange is consultant editor and chief arranger for the Choral Basics series, published by Faber Music.
+He has arranged for vocal ensembles including The Swingle Singers, The King's Singers, amarcord, Voces8 and Tenebrae.
 L'Estrange wrote all of the arrangements for and produced Great American Songbook, the album released in 2013 by The King's Singers.

 Television

-Alexander L'Estrange composed the theme tune and incidental music for the BBC's CBeebies programme Magic Hands (2012), recorded by his sons, Toby and Harry L'Estrange.
+L'Estrange composed the theme tune and incidental music for the BBC's CBeebies programme Magic Hands (2012), recorded by his sons, Toby and Harry L'Estrange.
 He also writes for the production music company Audio Network with his music featuring on such television programmes as The One Show, Grand Designs and Antiques Roadshow.